 It is possible to configure the NIC from the command line options of 3CCFG.EXE.
 But if you just run 3CCFG.EXE with no command line arguments, you do get a user interface (that also does have mouse support, if you load a mouse driver).
 One slightly confusing thing to note about this user interface: ALT+N is an option also, in order to get into the configuration category and use the arrow keys to adjust those settings.
 It’s not just the buttons that have hotkeys, but the whole configuration portion of the dialog also has its own hotkey.

-I can’t really advise on what settings to use.
+The settings shown below are what I ended up using.
 I don’t think harm can be caused with the wrong settings, just that the machine might freeze when trying to do network-things, so then try different settings.
 But with both a SoundBlaster and XT-IDE equipped, the screenshot below shows the settings I am using for my IBM PC 5150: Interrupt 3, IO address 340h.

 Once you have the 3COM driver, next acquire the MTCP utilities from here.
 This is a wonderful set of tools by Michael Brutman to perform various TCP/IP functions from the MS-DOS command line (with also developer notes on how to integrate that functionality into your own software – networked real-mode PC-DOS 2.0 games can become a thing now!).